Louisiana parishes seeking to undo FEMA’s Risk Rating 2.0

 “It kills the economy of Terrebonne Parish and all parishes,” Terrebonne Parish President Gordon Dove said.
 “And remember this—to think this is an administrative move.
 This isn’t congressionally mandated.
 All FEMA has to do is drop this.”

-Evidence submitted to Judge Darrel Papillion by the plaintiffs included a letter from FEMA, stating if a municipality doesn’t participate in Risk Rating 2.0, the community will be suspended from FEMA’s National Flood Insurance Program (NFIP).
+Evidence submitted to Judge Darrel Papillion by the plaintiffs included a letter from FEMA, stating if a municipality doesn’t participate in Risk Rating 2.0, the community will be suspended from FEMA’s National Flood Insurance Program.

 “If we don’t comply with NFIP, we get dropped as an NFIP community, and your ability for anybody to get a mortgage in a special flood hazard area becomes jeopardized,” St. Charles Parish President Matthew Jewell explained.
 “Or, you stay in the NFIP, and these rates just continue to go up and up and up.”